Rare Carnivores

 From 2012-2016, SVC partnered with other entities on the Southwestern Crown Collaborative Carnivore Monitoring Project.
 Here is the Final Baseline Report of 2013-2016 (PDF).

 SVC continues to partner with other entities to monitor rare carnivores in the Southwestern Crown of the Continent.
-In 2018, SVC has partnered with the Nature Conservancy and the U.S. Forest Service to monitor carnivores in and around the Clearwater/Blackfoot Project area.
+From 2018-2023, SVC has collaborated with the Nature Conservancy and the U.S. Forest Service to monitor carnivores in and around the Clearwater/Blackfoot Project area.

 VIEW THE “RARE CARNIVORE MONITORING IN THE SOUTHWESTERN CROWN OF THE CONTINENT: FINAL REPORT 2012-2022” BELOW!